sketchytech/Aldwych_JSON_Swift/README.md

 In order to retrieve a value identify its type, e.g. `if let tName = jsonDictionary["trackName"]?.str {}` or `if let rCount = jsonDictionary["resultCount"]?.num {}`

 Updates to results can be made like this `jsonDictionary["results"]?[0]?["trackName"] = "Something"`
+#Creation of JSON

+    let myDictionary = ["First":9,"Second":1,"Third":"Two"]
+    var myJSON = JSONDictionary(dict:myDictionary)
+    // A JSONDictionary instance has been created myJSON["Third"] = "One"
+    // A string key with string value has been added myJSON["Fourth"] = myJSON
+    // A copy of the JSONDictionary has been added creating a nest if let aStr = myJSON["Fourth"]?["Third"]?.str {
+        println(aStr)
+    }
+    // A value is extracted from the nested JSONDictionary myJSON.jsonData()?.writeToFile("/tmp/myJSON.json", atomically: false)
+    // JSON has now been written to /tmp directory

+Once the JSON has been created in this way, the file you created will contain text that looks like this:

+`{"First":9,"Fourth":{"Second":1,"First":9,"Third":"One"},"Third":"One","Second":1}`

+Or similar (remember dictionaries are not ordered in the way that arrays are).
 #Methods and Properties
 There are a range of methods available that will expand with time.
 They include among others (to be documented soon):
 ##JSONArray